 - Click Next Step.

 - (Optional) Configure one or more firewall rules to allow connections from specific IP addresses to specific ports on the identity router.
-See the Connectivity Requirements section of the RSA SecurID Access Solution Architecture Workbook for the list of firewall rules required for your deployment.
+See your Quick Setup Guide for the list of firewall rules required for your deployment.
 For example, you can add a firewall rule to allow a load balancer to access the identity router status servlet on port 8080.

 - From the Connection Method drop-down menu, select the connection method to allow.

 - From the Protocol drop-down menu, select the protocol to allow.

 - In the Port Range/Message Type field, enter the port or port range to open for the connection.